 From a legal point of view, it doesn’t matter who provides medical treatment.
 Doctors and nurse practitioners can both be held liable for malpractice if they fail to deliver quality care.
 But these are notoriously hard cases to win due to the high burden of proof on the plaintiff.
 Medical malpractice lawsuits are subject to strict filing deadlines as well.

-Suspicions of medical malpractice should be discussed promptly with Graham & Graham’s experienced Ohio personal injury lawyers.
+Suspicions of medical malpractice should be discussed promptly with Graham Law’s experienced Ohio personal injury lawyers.
 Call or Contact Us to schedule free consultation.